ViralTexts/gtr-clusters/clusters/18750702-sn89077510-AmericanInventions.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-rs of that party sud­
-denly di-covcr that he is a&#x27;hircliii2,&quot;&quot;sell­
-ing himself to the money jiowcr.&quot; They
-prai-s.il the man whin they thought him an
-iiiemy to the Republican party ; now that
-they find him its friinJ, they treat him
-with the Mliut ahu-e.
-Bat Schnrz has met
-alme bore, and will caro nothing for the
-mud now thrown at him by tho-e who fear
-his power araon the jieople.
-Een those
-who arc bitterly opio-ed to him, admit
-that his sin-echos during the Ohio cam­
-paign, lotli in English and German, will
-injure the chances of the Democracy to a
-erv great extent.
-AMERICAN INVENTIONS ABROAD.
 The great American inventions, which
 ha e been adopted all over the world, are
 . the following : 1.
 The cotton gin, without